netdata/netdata/docs/cloud/manage/plans.md

    * Charge you only for the current used period and issue a credit for the unused period related to the flat fee, in case you are on a **monthly plan**
 * Select the new subscription with the change that you want

-> ⚠️
-> * On a move to Community (cancellation of an active subscription), please note that you will have all your notification methods configurations active for a period of 24 hours.
+> ⚠️ On a move to Community (cancellation of an active subscription), please note that you will have all your notification methods configurations active **for a period of 24 hours**.
 >   After that, any notification methods unavailable in your new plan at that time will be automatically disabled.
 You can always re-enable them once you move to a paid plan that includes them.

-> * Any credit given to you will be available to use on future paid subscriptions with us.
+> ⚠️ Any credit given to you will be available to use on future paid subscriptions with us.
 It will be available until the the **end of the following year**.

 ### Areas impacted by plans